HomeBlogSolarSolar Panel Lifespan in BC: A Homeowner’s 25-Year Guide

 How Long Do Solar Panels Actually Last in British Columbia?

 For most homeowners in the Lower Mainland and Fraser Valley, solar panels have a productive lifespan of 25 to 30 years.
 While the panels can continue generating electricity for much longer, their output gradually decreases over time.
-Most leading manufacturers provide a performance warranty guaranteeing the panels will still produce at least 80% to 90% of their original rated power after 25 years of operation.
+Most leading manufacturers provide a performance guarantee guaranteeing the panels will still produce at least 80% to 90% of their original rated power after 25 years of operation.

 Investing in a solar energy system is a significant decision for any BC homeowner.
 Understanding the longevity and durability of your solar panels is key to calculating your long-term return on investment.
 At Budget Heating and Plumbing Services, with over 13 years of experience installing and maintaining solar systems in communities from Vancouver to Chilliwack, we want to provide clear, expert information to help you make a confident choice.
 This guide covers everything you need to know about solar panel lifespan, degradation, warranties, and replacement in our unique West Coast climate.